fids-openresearchlab/BirdObservationLab/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-BirdObs allows to detect and track flying birds in zenith faced high resolution footage.
+BirdObservationLab allows to detect and track flying birds in zenith faced high resolution footage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>